rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 Priority:

-- Not a problem for me
+- Big problem for me
-- Could be improved
+- Could be improved, but does not limit me
-- Big blocker for me
+- Not an issue for me at all

 ## Workarounds